wpexpertsio/Post-SMTP/readme.txt

 **Easy-to-use and reliable** - 300,000+ customers trust Post SMTP Mailer to send their daily WordPress emails to millions of users worldwide.

 Post SMTP is not another WP Mail SMTP clone like WP Bank or Easy SMTP.
 It helps provide authentication that makes sure your emails get delivered and don't end up in the spam filter or worse, the undelivered email queue.

-Post SMTP replaces the default WordPress SMTP library, PHPMailer, with the heavy-duty Zend_Mail - **Never lose an email to PHP mail() again.**

 = What makes Post SMTP the best WP Mail SMTP plugin? =
 * Post SMTP's intelligent setup wizard helps guide you each and every step of the way from getting started to sending test emails.